thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 }
 ```

-Now that we know what a value is, we can look into `some_benefit`
+Now that we know what a value is, we can look into `some_benefit`:

 ```rs
 fn some_benefit(